tst2005/lusty/README.md

 [OpenResty](http://www.openresty.com) is nginx + lua, and is the currently supported server.
 Apache and IIS will be coming in later versions.

-We also suggest you install lusty\_admin, which will help you run a development server and bootstrap applications. `luarocks install lusty_admin` will get you started.
-You can then call `lusty_admin init` and `lusty_admin server` to bootstrap and fire up OpenResty for testing. `lusty_admin bootstrap` will set you up with a very basic listy installation. *Bootstrap assumes OpenResty, lua, luarocks, mongodb, and git are installed.*

 ## Usage

 Channels control everything.
 Data persistance, for example, is handled through